-Himal Southasian is published by the not-for-profit The Southasia Trust, Lalitpur, Nepal.
-It is Southasia’s first and only regional news and analysis magazine.
+Himal Southasian is Southasia’s first and only regional news and analysis magazine.
 Stretching from Afghanistan to Burma, from Tibet to the Maldives, this region of more than 1.4 billion people shares great swathes of interlocking geography, culture and history.
 Yet today neighbouring countries can barely talk to one another, much less speak in a common voice.
-For over two decades, Himal Southasian has strived to define, nurture, and amplify that voice.
+For three decades, Himal Southasian has strived to define, nurture, and amplify that voice.

 Independent, non-nationalist, pan-regionalist – Himal tells Indians and Nepalis about Pakistanis and Afghans, Sri Lankans and Burmese about Tibetans and Maldivians, and the rest of the world about this often-overlooked region.
 Critical analysis, commentary, opinion, essays and reviews – covering regional trends in politics and economics with the same perspective as culture and history, Himal stories do not stop at national borders, but are followed wherever they lead.

-On 15 November 2016, Himal suspended its operations from Kathmandu, Nepal.
+On 15 November 2016, Himal suspended its operations from Kathmandu, Nepal, the magazine’s home since its founding.
 Read Editor Aunohita Mojumdar on the reasons why.
-Keep watching this space in the meantime, as we will continue to regularly upload content from our print quarterlies and archives on the website.

 ‘Southasia’ as one word

 Readers will note, and perhaps wonder why, Himal’s editorial stylebook favours ‘Southasia’ as one word.
 Well, as a magazine seeking to restore some of the historical unity of our common living space – without wishing any violence on the existing nation states – we believe that the aloof geographical term ‘South Asia’ needs to be injected with some feeling.
 ‘Southasia’ does the trick for us, albeit the word is limited to English-language discourse.